 Your students' progress will be retained when you purchase an online subscription.
 To retain the progress you need to ensure that you are logged in to your account which has the progress you wish to retain.
 If you are purchasing over the phone you need to advise the customer service team that you are extending an existing account.

-Yes, you can use ABC Reading Eggs on iPad 2, iPad 3, iPad 4 and mini with a minimum Operating System of 6.0.
+Yes, you can use Reading Eggs on iPad mini 3, iPad 4, and iPhone 5s and later with a minimum Operating System of 9.0 (9.3+ is recommended).
 For more information please click here.
-You can also access the ABC Reading Eggspress Library of over 2000 online books on your iPad.
+You can also access the Reading Eggspress Library of over 2000 online books on your iPad.

-Yes, you can use Reading Eggs on Android devices with Operating System 4.1, Jelly Bean or later.
+Yes, you can use Reading Eggs on Android devices with Operating System 6.0 or later.
 For more information please click here.

 Make sure you have the latest Chrome version on your tablet.
 Open the Chrome browser and type chrome://flags on the address bar and enter.
 Scroll down and look for 'Enable WebAudio'.
 Enable it and relaunch the browser.